Bologna Collectors

 Are there key moments in how one becomes a collector?
 How did it start for you and how did it progress?

-Being surrounded by art since I was a child led me to became an art collector for sure.
-My dream when I was young was to be an artist, as I was quite good drawing, but I did not grow this passion enough to make it a realty.
-Art influenced me a lot during my adolescence, so I guess that if you have the art inside is quite easier to be later involved in any sort of way with it.
-As for my path, in very few words these where the steps that brought me to be an art collector:
+Being surrounded by art since I was a child led me to become an art collector for sure.
+My dream when I was young was to be an artist, as I was quite good at drawing, but I did not grow this passion enough to make it a reality.
+Art influenced me a lot during my adolescence, so I guess that if you have art inside is quite easier to later be involved in any sort of way with it.
+As for my path, in very few words these were the steps that brought me to be an art collector:

 I like Art -> I enjoy Art -> I want to own a piece of Art -> I own a piece of Art, now I want more -> I want to build an Art Collection that speaks about me -> I want to share my collection widely and let people know how beautiful is Art.

 Tell us a bit more about Sof:Art.
-Which features has the space?
+What features does the space have?

-As I state on my website, Sof:Art was born as a place to share Contemporary Art, as a place where I can feel free to show to the public artworks that inspire me becoming what I am today.
+As I state on my website, Sof:Art was born as a place to share Contemporary Art, as a place where I can feel free to show the public artworks that inspire me, becoming what I am today.
 I firmly believe that Art improves the lives of people who can enjoy it.
-So I am here to make my art collection available to all of my friends, to those who love it, to all the curious who would like to learn more about it, to enrich the cultural proposal of my city and to be a vehicle of artistic exchange for the young students of the academy.
+So I am here to make my art collection available to all of my friends, to those who love it, to all the curious who would like to learn more about it, to enrich the cultural proposal of my city, and to be a vehicle of artistic exchange for the young students of the academy.
 I would like to become a point of reference for the diffusion of contemporary art in Bologna.
-Recently Sof:Art has been included in Art City Bologna, an artistic event that allowed me to be included within a well- structured program, where I could exhibit more difficult works of my collection: video animation, installation, digital art.
+Recently Sof:Art has been included in Art City Bologna, an artistic event that allowed me to be included within a well- structured program, where I could exhibit more difficult works from my collection: video animation, installation, digital art.
 I was extremely happy with how well the project was received by many people in the art scene, and how my name circulated in the art community.
-The space is very flexible, I’m here, people knew it, so anybody interested in a collaboration that will promote contemporary art is always welcome.
-Later on after summer holidays I will collaborate with a gallery, but I do not want to anticipate anything more.
+The space is very flexible; I’m here, people knew it, so anybody interested in a collaboration that will promote contemporary art is always welcome.
+Later on, after the summer holidays, I will collaborate with a gallery, but I do not want to anticipate anything more.

-Bologna is for sure a city that gives me a lot, especially I discovered the potential of my home town when I’ve stared attend the university.
-The variety’s of people I knew during that time open my mind a lot.
-During that time the street culture was growing a lot: music, graffiti and fashion has a strong impact on me.
-And all this is still visible in the artistic choices I make, I really like pop imagery, colors, everything that brings me back to that street culture.
-Back for few second to Art City Bologna event, this link perfectly with your question: lot of DAMS and Accademia delle Belle Arti students come to visit the space, and you can’t believe how beautiful is being an inspiration for young generations.
-Discussing with them, teach ‘em few anecdotes I’ve learned during these years of collecting, and encourage them to pursue this path they’ve chosen, make me feel like an uncle giving suggestion to his nephews.
+Bologna is for sure a city that gives me a lot, especially since I discovered the potential of my home town when I’ve stared attend the university.
+The variety of people I knew during that time opened my mind a lot.
+During that time, the street culture was growing a lot: music, graffiti, and fashion had a strong impact on me.
+And all this is still visible in the artistic choices I make; I like pop imagery, colors, everything that brings me back to that street culture.
+Back for a few seconds to the Art City Bologna event, this links perfectly with your question: a lot of DAMS and Accademia delle Belle Arti students come to visit the space, and you can’t believe how beautiful it is, being an inspiration for young generations.
+Discussing with them, teach ‘em few anecdotes I’ve learned during these years of collecting, and encouraging them to pursue this path they’ve chosen, makes me feel like an uncle giving suggestions to his nephews.
 My eye has always been more focused on foreign countries for my artistic choices (USA overall), leaving out a bit what has developed in the last 5 years in Italy.
-I must say that now I find really interesting newcomers with recognizable painting styles, clear ideas on where to go, and a very strong appearance, like Marco Scarpi, Alessandro Fogo, Giulio Saverio Rossi, Giorgia Garzilli and Claudio Coltorti just to name a few recently added to the collection.
-That said, I admit that Bologna today does not have an artistic proposal that really reflects my tastes, and that is why with Sof:Art I set myself the goal of bringing to the city a current of contemporary art still poorly examined.
+I must say that now I find interesting newcomers with recognizable painting styles, clear ideas on where to go, and a very strong appearance, like Marco Scarpi, Alessandro Fogo, Giulio Saverio Rossi, Giorgia Garzilli, and Claudio Coltorti, just to name a few recently added to the collection.
+That said, I admit that Bologna today does not have an artistic proposal that reflects my tastes, and that is why with Sof:Art I set myself the goal of bringing to the city a current of contemporary art still poorly examined.

 Claudio Coltorti at Sof:Art, Senza Titolo, 2020.